Andrew Carney

-Andrew Carney (1794–1864) immigrated to the United States in 1816.
+Andrew Carney (1794–1864) was an Irish-born American philanthropist.
+He immigrated to the United States in 1816.
 Carney partnered with Jacob Sleeper to form Carney & Sleeper, Clothiers.
 Carney was a wise investor and grew his fortune with investments in Boston's real estate market.
 Carney's interests turned to finance and he assisted in founding the First National Bank of Boston and the John Hancock Insurance Company for which he worked as a director.
 Carney cared for the youth of Boston by founding the St. Vincent Home for Girls, and was a benefactor of the House of the Angel Guardian for Homeless Boys and the Home for Destitute Catholic Children.
 Carney worked with Jesuit leaders in Boston, and helped finance the Church of the Immaculate Conception and Boston College in 1863.
 Carney established Carney Hospital, the first Catholic hospital in New England in 1863.

 Early years

 Andrew Carney was born May 12, 1794, in Bellananagh, County Cavan, Ireland.
 As a young man he became an apprentice in the tailoring industry.
 He left Ireland and immigrated to Boston, Massachusetts, in the United States of America in 1816.